Syncano/syncano-js/README.md

 ## Getting Started
 This library is inteded to be used with a [Syncano](http://www.syncano.com/) account.
 If you don't already have one - you can sign up [here](https://dashboard.syncano.io/?utm_source=syncano-js&utm_medium=readme&utm_campaign=github).

 `syncano` is available as a client-side or server-side library.
 Depending on your requirements, you can use `bower` or `npm`.
-Once downloaded, you can use in your project.
+Once downloaded, you can use it in your project.

 **Install from Bower**